NOTE: the F770 needs to have Parking Mode enabled which can be found in the Recording Settings. Make sure that "Motion Detection" is enabled.

 WiFi Settings will allow you to change the name of the WiFi signal and the password that’s used to access it.
 Preferably we would keep the password and signal name with the default names.
 Keep in mind that if you do change these settings, you will have to sign onto the WiFi network again.
 If you change the signal name, you would have to search for the signal and sign onto it again as usual.
 If you change the password, then you would need to “forget” the previous connection, as phones save the signal/password combinations, and so if you try to connect to the signal after changing the password, it’ll just say that you have the wrong password or can’t connect.
 Once the original connection is forgotten, you can reconnect to the signal and it will ask for you to put in a password.
 Now you can enter the new password and connect to your unit once more.

-We've now pretty much covered the whole ThinkWare app, the last bits being the non-configurable bits of information for your unit, the app itself, and the GPS record (which can be reset).
-Other than the GPS that can be reset, these sections only provide you with information on the program and the unit and can be left alone.
+We've pretty much covered the whole Thinkware app, the last bits being the non-configurable bits of information for your unit, the app itself, and the GPS record log (which can be reset).
+Other than the GPS that can be reset, these sections only provide you with information on the app & unit and can be left alone.
+Now that you're familiar with how to operate your Thinkware Dashcam, you are all set install it, and begin protecting your vehicle!

-If you are interested in getting a ThinkWare Unit, click here to check out the ThinkWare F750.
+If you interested in getting a Thinkware Unit, click here to check out our collection of units.